 The failure of this absence becomes obvious when looking at the responses from a recent survey of people ages 18 to 25.
 In it, 53% admitted that they didn’t realize that consent can be withdrawn once someone is already naked (it can!) and just 13% said they’d feel comfortable discussing consent with their sexual partner.

-While the staggering sexual assault statistics cannot be blamed on any one thing — curriculums widespread avoidance of consent certainly isn’t doing anything to help reduce the number of people who are assaulted.
+While the staggering sexual assault statistics cannot be blamed on any one thing — curriculums in sex ed. class suffer from widespread avoidance of consent, and it certainly isn’t doing anything to help reduce the number of people assaulted.

 Reviewed by the Ovia Health Clinical Team